Run OpenClaw on WhatsApp with a private-hosting path.

 The official OpenClaw WhatsApp channel is QR-based and built on WhatsApp Web.
 That gives you a real phone-native surface, but it also means the Gateway needs a stable home if you want the assistant reachable all day.

-What is true in the current docs
+What the current docs make clear

 OpenClaw documents WhatsApp as a WhatsApp Web-based channel using Baileys.